Opera Prelude Young Artist Programme 2026

 • Two contrasting operatic arias.

-• Brief Interview with Opera Prelude Audition Panel comprised of industry specialists
+• A brief interview with the Opera Prelude Audition Panel, comprised of industry specialists.

 How to apply

-Please send the following by email to Philip Sheffield , Artistic Director - Opera Prelude - philipsheffield@operaprelude.org by 17:30 pm, 1st August, 2025
+Please send the following by email to Philip Sheffield, Artistic Director (philipsheffield@operaprelude.org) by 17:30 on 10 September 2026:

-• a video file of maximum two contrasting arias with at least one in a language other than English.
+• A video file of a maximum of two contrasting arias, with at least one in a language other than English.

-• a reference from either an academic member of staff, vocal coach or other industry professional
+• A reference from either an academic member of staff, a vocal coach, or another industry professional.

-• your covering letter highlighting your current studies or work and future ambitions.
+• A covering letter highlighting your current studies or work and your future ambitions.

-• A short suggestion for a recital exploring an aspect of the opera world; for example; The history of the coloratura soprano / Trouser roles in opera / Baritone and tenor rivalries.
+• A short suggestion for a recital exploring an aspect of the opera world.
 This proposal may be discussed at the audition.

-Applicants will be notified as soon as possible after the deadline whether or not they have been selected for audition.
-If selected to audition, you will be asked to submit your choice of music by the 8th of September.
+Applicants will be notified by 17th September whether or not they have been selected for audition.
+If selected, you will be asked to submit your choice of music by 25 September 2026.

 What we offer you